Logiqx/gps-details/docs/devices/coros/firmware/3.0706.0/README.md

 #### Sailing Test

-Comparing the APEX 2 Pro with 3.0706.0 against the Motion GPS @ 5 Hz it can be seen that it can faithfully capturing the board speeds.
+Comparing the APEX 2 Pro with 3.0706.0 against the Motion GPS @ 5 Hz it can be seen that it can faithfully capture the board speeds.

 The two devices are typically within 0.1 knots of each other for the majority of the time.
 Differences do occur but that is par for the course!